Linkurious/docker-lke/README.md

 ### Configuration overlay

 As an alternative, you may put a partial configuration file in your data folder: `data/config/production-overlay.json`.
-This file will be overlayed on top of your current production.json file.
+This file will be overlaid on top of your current production.json file.
 If no `production.json` file is provided, defaults will be generated.

+Overlay file will take precedence on anything included in the main configuration file.
+Values present in the overlay are no longer modifiable via the UI.
+Overlay file always takes precendenc.

+As the final configuration is the result of the merge of two config files, you can possibly create an inconsistent configuration file, that will not pass validation, and thus prevent Linkurious Enterprise to start

 See [Configuring Linkurious Enterpise](https://doc.linkurious.com/admin-manual/latest/configure/)

 ## Usage